 - Being engaged in sudden physical activity without doing warm-up exercises.

-- Wearing uncomfortable shoes on the feet or frequently wearing high-heeled shoes for long hours.
+- Wear uncomfortable shoes on the feet or frequently high-heeled shoes for long hours.

 - Old age as old age weakens the tendon of the rod.

 Why do many runners encounter Achilles Tendonitis?

 Achilles Tendonitis occurs due to overstraining muscles while running.
 Moreover, doing crash exercises, increasing running duration suddenly, or landing on the forefoot can cause injuries to the Achilles tendon.